-- Expect to see short questions covering all the - The questions will either be easy or moderate in difficulty and are to incorporate the 3 cognitive levels.
+- Expect to see short questions covering all the topics. - The guestions will either be easy or moderate in difficulty and will incorporate the 3 cognitive levels.

-Sections B, C and D The nature of the questions
+Sections B, C and D The nature of the guestions

-- Identification of pictures/ drawings/ photos (source-based) - Analysis/ Interpretation of illustrations/ graphs/tables with data - Medium-response questions - Long-response questions - Questions start easy, become moderately difficult and then difficult.
+- Identification of pictures/ drawings/ photos (source-based) responses) - 0 Analysis/ Interpretation of illustrations/ graphs/tables with data - Medium-response questions - Long-response questions - Questions start easy, become moderately difficult and then difficult.
 Therefore, you should know how to respond in each question by looking at what the instructional verb requires you to do and the knowledge you must know in order to respond properly.